WuZhuoran/Stardew_AnimalSitter/README.md

 The first specifies the item ID and the chest coordinates, this knows to check for a chest on the farm at that location.
 The second specifies an item id, a chest location, and a building.
 This will look for a chest at (7,4) in the FarmHouse (which in the starting house is the spot next to the fireplace).

-### Customization
+### Customization on Dialogs

-The `dialog.xnb` file will allow you to customize the dialog to your liking.
-I've also included the dialog.yaml source file, but the mod will read it from the XNB file.
-If you don't know how to do it, google "how to unpack and repack stardew valley mods".
+Now our mod support [SMAPI-ModTranslationClassBuilder](https://github.com/Pathoschild/SMAPI-ModTranslationClassBuilder) Framework.
+So all the strings used in mod will stored in [i18n/default.json](AnimalSitter/i18n/default.json).
+If you want to add more Dialog or Strings, you need to modify strings inside `default.json` or yoru specific `language.json` file.

 The dialogue elements are arranged in a name_index format.
 If the name starts with a capital 'X', that means those messages need to stay roughly in that order and in the same format for the dialog to make sense.
 The number is important.